Full time

 For this course (per year)

-As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications: a master's degree with distinction in a relevant subject which includes appropriate research methods training; and a first-class or strong upper second-class undergraduate degree with honours in any relevant subject.
+As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications or their equivalent: a master's degree with distinction in a relevant subject which includes appropriate research methods training; and a first-class or strong upper second-class undergraduate degree with honours in any relevant subject.
 Where a distinction has not been achieved for the master's degree, an overall grade of 67% or above in the course examinations and a distinction in the thesis element may be considered.
 For applicants with a degree from the USA, the minimum GPA sought is 3.6 out of 4.0.